Cortisol

 Cortisol and the gut

-High morning cortisol after a bad night of sleep slows gut motility for the day, increases water retention, and can cause more bloating that morning.
+Acute stress, via cortisol and CRF signalling, can delay gastric emptying and accelerate colonic transit, which may worsen bloating after a bad night of sleep.
 Chronic stress also raises gut permeability and shifts the microbiome composition.
 Most gut issues that 'come and go with stress' are mediated through cortisol and the autonomic nervous system, not because of one specific food.

 Common questions